 Specialist expertise in the department also interfaces with bio-semiotic studies in living systems and philosophy from ancient Platonism to present-day analytic philosophy of religion, Continental philosophy and philosophy of science

-Specialist expertise in the department also interfaces with bio-semiotic studies in living systems and philosophy from ancient Platonism to present-day analytic philosophy of religion, Continental philosophy and philosophy of science.
+Specialist expertise in Theology and Religion also interfaces with bio-semiotic studies in living systems and philosophy from ancient Platonism to present-day analytic philosophy of religion, Continental philosophy and philosophy of science.

 Christopher Southgate trained originally as a research biochemist and is active in science/religion investigations of pre-linguistic meaning-making, co-operation and signification(s) in living systems (funded by John Templeton Foundation) with laboratory-based research and computer-modelling experts in Portland State, Georgia Tech and Arizona State Universities.
 Andy Jones’s research focuses on how ideas derived from theology influenced the development of science.